 READ MORE...
 SAT Essay Structure

 Always put the important stuff in the expected places

 Make it easy for the essay grader - put your important sentences right where they should be, at the beginning of each paragraph.
 Most importantly, you need a clear THESIS (your answer to the prompt) as either the first or last sentence of your introductory paragraph.
 (I'd just make things simple and write a one sentence intro - nothing but the thesis).
 Each of the EXAMPLE paragraphs should begin with a Topic Sentence, which relates the example to your thesis (see below).

 Every paragraph needs to begin with a topic sentence that has a dual purpose:

 1) Introduce the example using proper nouns

 2) Connect the example to the thesis

 READ MORE...
 Topic Sentence Formula

-Make your argument OBVIOUS by using words that are obviously argumentative
+Make your argument OBVIOUS by using phrases that are obviously argumentative

 Be MORE specific.
 Nope, even MORE specific than that!